example42/psick/README.md

 ### Control repo

 The modules used (and some example42 other)  in this control repo are defined in the ```Puppetfile``` and can be installed manually via git, from the Forge or via r10k.

+To install r10k:

+    gem install r10k

+To install Fabric you can use the local package providers or pip:

+    pip install fabric

 ### Vagrant